Reading rhythms in sheet music

 - Quarter followed by quarter rest.

-And those sound like this:
+The figures sound like this:

 By practising the figures in this way, you internalise what every figure sounds like when it follows every other from the set.
-Thus, when you read rhythms built from them as you move from note to note you'll always know how it should sound.
+Thus, when you read rhythms built from them as you move from note to note, you'll always know how it should sound.
 Here's a simple example to try it out:

 Figures in different time signatures

-So far we have just been discussing figures in their own right, but how do they relate to a time signature?
+So far, we have just been discussing figures in their own right, but how do they relate to a time signature?

 As we explored in The essence of rhythm notation, a time signature tells you how many and which kind of note you'll find in a bar of music.
 For example, the time signature '4/4' means 'four quarter notes',

 In different time signatures, the patterns of notes that you encounter will also be different.
-Here for example are some patterns that you'll often see in 3/4 time:
+Here, for example, are some patterns that you'll often see in 3/4 time:

 Strong, weak, strong, weak ...